ApryseSDK/webviewer-BIM-sample/SERVER_README.md

 WebViewer BIM Server is a REST server for performing 3D document work.

-This server comes packaged as either a binary or a Docker image available for Linux or Windows.
+This server comes packaged as either a binary or a Docker image available for Linux, MacOS Intel(not in M1) or Windows.

 - [Setting up Server](#setting-up-server)
   * [Docker Image](#docker-image)